someengineering/fixinventory/docs/source/manual/discovery.rst

   ``query is(aws_account) and (reported.age>2w or reported.users>1)``

-  All resources that match the defined criteria will be returned.
+  By default, all resources that satisfy the defined criteria will be returned.
-  It is possible to limit the result via ``limit``.
+  However, it is possible to limit the number of results by specifying ``limit``:

   ``query is(aws_account) and (reported.age>2w or reported.users>1) limit 3``

-  In addition to the limit, it is also possible to define a sort criteria.
+  In addition to ``limit``, it is also possible to define the sort order.
-  Following query will filter all aws accounts that are older than 2 weeks, and return the 3 accounts with most users.
+  The following query will return the 3 AWS accounts that are more than 2 weeks old with the most of users.

   ``query is(aws_account) and reported.age>2w sort reported.users desc limit 3``